Condylomata acuminata

 Imiquimod

-Application: 5x/ week over several weeks, maximum 16 weeks.
+Application: 5x/week for several weeks, maximum 16 weeks.

-Proof: redness, itching, burning, erosion of the skin.
-Inform Pat. about this before starting therapy!
+NW: Redness, itching, burning, erosion of the skin.
+Patients should be informed about this before starting the therapy!

 Podophyllin/podophyllotoxin

-Application: Apply 2x daily for 3 consecutive days, protect surrounding skin.
+Apply 2x daily for 3 consecutive days, protecting surrounding skin.
 Repeat if necessary.

-AI: < 12 years, open wounds, women of childbearing age, contraception recommended up to 30 days after therapy, pregnancy, lactation.
+KI: < 12yrs, open wounds, women of childbearing age, contraception recommended until 30 days after therapy, pregnancy, lactation.

-Application: 1x/ week with cotton swabs.
+Application: 1x/week with cotton swab.
 Therapy belongs in the hands of a doctor.
-Also allowed during pregnancy, in case of overdose neutralization with sodium bicarbonates.
+Also allowed during pregnancy, in case of overdose neutralisation with sodium bicarbonate solution

 CAVE infectivity!
-Especially when laser cutting and electro chewing.
-Always wear a face mask or goggles and mouth guard!
-Smoke extraction is essential.
+Especially with lasers and electrocautery.
+Always wear a face mask or goggles and a mouth guard!
+Fume extraction is essential

 HPV vaccination

-Bivalent vaccines against HPV 16 and 18 (Cervarix®) or quadrivalent vaccines against HPV 6, 11, 16 and 18 (Gardisil®) are currently available.
-Vaccines are approved for girls and boys aged 9 years and older.
+Currently available are bivalent vaccines against HPV 16 and 18 (Cervarix®) or quadrivalent vaccines against HPV 6, 11, 16 and 18 (Gardisil®).
+The vaccines are licensed for girls and boys from the age of 9.
 Vaccination of girls and boys is recommended before the first sexual intercourse.
-Data on the duration of the vaccination protection are not available.
+Data on the duration of effect of the vaccine protection are not available.

-Overall, the vaccinations are considered compatible and effective.
+Overall, the vaccinations are considered to be tolerable and effective.

-If at least one vaccination dose has been administered, an approx. 44% protection against CIN/VIN/VAIN can be expected.
-If a complete vaccination is carried out, there is almost 100% protection.
+If at least one vaccine dose has been administered, protection against CIN/VIN/VAIN can be expected to be approx. 44%.
+If the vaccination has been fully administered, there is almost 100% protection.

-With regard to the data situation, no influence on existing HPV infections is currently to be expected.
-However, there are case reports of remission of existing HPV infections, e.g. resistant warts, some of which were not covered by the vaccine.
+In terms of data, no influence on already existing HPV infections is currently to be expected.
+However, there are case reports of remission of existing HPV infections, e.g. resistant warts, some of which were not covered by the vaccine

-CH: Federal Office of Public Health (FOPH) and Confederate Commission for questions of vaccinations (EKIF):
+CH: Federal Office of Public Health (FOPH) and Federal Commission on Immunisation (EKIF) recommend:

-Recommended for girls as basic vaccination, for boys as complementary vaccination
+Recommended for girls as basic vaccination, for boys as supplementary vaccination

-The vaccination is free for girls.
-For girls and women aged 15 to 26, coverage is planned at least until the end of 2017.
-There is still no information on the assumption of costs for boys.
+The vaccination is free of charge for girls.
+For 15- to 26-year-old girls and women, coverage is planned at least until the end of 2017.
+There is no information yet regarding the coverage of costs for boys.

-Vaccination against human papilloma viruses (types HPV 16, 18) is recommended for girls aged 9-14 years (however until the beginning of the 19 year of age) recommended.
+Vaccination against human papillomaviruses (types HPV 16, 18) is recommended for girls aged 9-14 yrs. (but until the beginning of the 19th year of life) is recommended.

 Quadrivalent: